Neeraj Kumar*, Anita Singh, Dinesh Kumar Sharma and Kamal Kishore Pages 107 - 121 ( 15 )

 Conclusion: Alteration of signal transduction by a drug is the goal of chemogenomics, a new branch formed by combination of chemistry and genomics.
 The proliferation, angiogenesis and apoptosis of cancer cells are regulated by cellular signaling of transcription factors, protein kinases, transmembrane receptors, extracellular ligands and some external factors like oncogenic mutations, ubiquitin-proteasome pathway with epigenetic changes.
 Traditional anticancer drugs either alter DNA synthesis or control cell division while new drugs retard tumor growth or induce apoptosis.
 The deterioration of dopaminergic neurons in substantia nigra results in Parkinson’s disease with mental confusion, cognitive dysfunction and sleep disorder.
 Rheumatoid arthritis is characterized by inflammation, autoimmunity, joint destruction, deformity and premature mortality and treated mainly by anti-inflammatory and antirheumatic drugs.
 This review provides a comprehensive summary of objects which may act as potential targets for many health disorders.

-Cancer, Parkinson’s disease, Rheumatoid arthritis, novel target, Signal transduction
+Cancer, Parkinson's disease, rheumatoid arthritis, novel target, Signal transduction, dopaminergic neurons.

-Devsthali Vidyapeeth College of Pharmacy, Devsthali Vidyapeeth College of Pharmacy, Department of Pharmacy, Kumaun University, Bhimtal, Nainital, Uttarakhand, Devsthali Vidyapeeth College of Pharmacy, College of Pharmacy, M J P Rohilkhand University, Bareilly, Department of Pharmacy
+Dr. Ram Manohar Lohiya Institute of Pharmacy, Kunwarpur Badagaon, Powayan, Shahjahanpur, UP, Department of Pharmacy, Kumaun University, Bhimtal, Nainital, Uttarakhand, School of Pharmaceutical Sciences, Sanskriti University, Mathura, Uttar Pradesh, Department of Pharmacy, M J P Rohilkhand University, Bareilly, Uttar Pradesh